-Liquidity Providers
+Liquidity Providers Goldman Sachs Bank USA and, potentially, one or more other Replacement Liquidity Providers

-Goldman Sachs Bank USA and, potentially, one or more other Replacement Liquidity Providers
+Trust Property The property of the Trust will include:

-Trust Property
+• The Equipment Note acquired by such Trust.

-The property of the Class B Trust will include:
+- All monies receivable under the Liquidity Facilities for such Trust.

-- The Series B Equipment Note acquired by the Class B Trust. - All monies receivable under the Liquidity Facilities for the Class B Trust. - Funds from time to time deposited with the Class B Trustee in accounts relating to the Class B Trust, including payments made by United on the Series B Equipment Note held in the Class B Trust.
+Funds from time to time deposited with the Trustee in accounts relating to such Trust, including payments made by United on the Equipment Note held in such Trust.